Trigger warning: Mentions sexual assault

 This was the first time I saw the cross around his neck.
 He noticed my surprise and explained how important faith was to him.

-He was running to be our Student Union President at this point, so our dates ended up being store-bought sandwiches that we would eat while sitting in the main university square.
+He was running to be the head of a student organisation at this point, so our dates ended up being store-bought sandwiches that we would eat while sitting in the main university square.
 I loved it.
 The first night he stayed over was the anniversary of my assault, and he held me close the whole night.

 Officially, we got together on the 8th of March.
-I met his friends and they told me that I gave them “the old George back.”
+I met his friends and they told me that I gave them “the old Robert back.”

 Our relationship was safe.
 I remember there was one night I was staying at his place where he had a single bed.
 I panicked and sat in the corner of his room crying because I had a flashback.
 He kept his distance but made sure I knew he was there.